tarasenya/dezoomcamp_final_project/docs/actions_on_vm.md

 ![PrefectUIDeployments](../visualization/prefect_deployments.png)
 We see that 3 of them are scheduled for 8 PM every day.
 7. One can trigger a manual run by just clicking on a pipeline and then "Quick Run".

+**Remark:** The elaborate process with dwonlaoding, some resources, defining environmental variables suggests using Docker container(s) that incorporate all the actions above.
+This is done with a slight different architecture on another [branch](https://github.com/tarasenya/dezoomcamp_final_project/tree/docker_version).